0.1.1Native location SDK · iOS, Android, Flutter & React Native

 Yes.
 On Android we use a foreground service so the system keeps us alive even under battery-saver and aggressive OEM behaviour.
 On iOS we use the platform’s background location mode plus the system wake-up that fires when the user moves a meaningful distance — the same approach Apple’s own apps use.

 On the device, in a local database that ships inside the SDK.
-Nothing is sent to our servers — we don’t run any.
+In self-managed mode, nothing is sent to our servers.
 Your app reads history when it needs to.
 By default we keep the last seven days; older points are pruned automatically.

 No. The phone’s own location service already does that work, and it has access to sensors and GPS we don’t.
 We pass its output through to your app, applying only the distance and interval rules you configure.
 What the OS sees is what you get.